Harris Health System Faculty

 Alicia Danto PT, DPT, NCS

 Alicia Danto graduated from the University of Notre Dame in 2012 where she studied Biology and Spanish.
 She then returned home to Texas to attend the University of Texas Medical Branch in Galveston.
 After graduating with her doctorate in physical therapy, she was accepted into the Harris Health Neurologic Residency Program for 2015-2016.
 She stayed on the team to work in the neurologic outpatient setting and became board certified in neurology during the summer of 2017.
-She then joined the residency faculty and now assists with various classes, including neuroanatomy and holistic care, as well as the neurologic module for the orthopedic residency.
-She enjoys clinical instruction for both students and residents and was nominated for Outstanding Clinical Instructor in 2017.
+She then joined the residency faculty with teaching classes in neuroanatomy and primary care.
+She also began leading the neurologic module for the orthopedic residency and working as a mentor for the outpatient module.
+In spring 2019, she received her certificate of competency in vestibular rehabilitation and began teaching the vestibular classes for the residency as well.

 Stephanie Hessel PT, DPT, NCS

 Stephanie Hessel graduated from Louisiana State University in 2007 with a Bachelor of Science in Kinesiology.
 She received a Doctorate in Physical Therapy from Texas Woman's University in 2010.
 She has been working at Harris Health System since 2010 and has experience with both outpatient neurologic and inpatient neurologic settings and specializes in stroke and brain injury rehabilitation.
 In 2011 she became certified by the Neuro-IFRAH Organization in the Neuro-Integrative Functional Rehabilitation and Habilitation Approach to the Treatment and Management of Adults with Hemiplegia from Stroke or Brain Injury.
+Her interests are in stroke and neuroanatomy.
+She has presented at several conferences, including TPTA and CSM.
 She is currently the Neurologic Residency Program Manager for Harris Health System.
-She also enjoys professional service through her involvement as Chair of the Nominating Committee of the Southeastern District of the TPTA along with Accreditation Services Committee for the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+She also enjoys professional service through active involvement on the Southeastern District of the TPTA along with Accreditation Services Committee for the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 Stephanie is an ABPTS board-certified specialist in Neurology.

 Jill Jackson PT, DPT, NCS